asianhaydenxd/mindshit/README.md

 ## Output
 `out <cell>`
-*Go to cell and add or subtract it with the literal*
+*Output the value of a cell*

     &0 = 1
     out &0

 ## Output Statement
 `out <statement>`
-*Carry out statement and output outcome*
+*Carry out statement and output its return value*

     out &0 = 1